pymupdf/PyMuPDF-Utilities/font-replacement/readme.md

 End of phase 2, 0.01 seconds
 Total duration 0.81 seconds
 ```
 > As you can see, although 5 different languages where used, it was only 180 glyphs out of over 50,000 in this font - about 0.36 percent.
-Consequently, most of this font was thrown out by subsetting.
+Subsetting saved us over 99% of the font's original size.

 ## Changes
 * Version 2020-09-02: